vdesdoigts/toylovers.com/_interviews/coronafour.md

 ## What’s your motivation?

 Escape.
 Fun.
 Exploration.
 Storytelling.
 Community.
-Makeing new friends from around the world.
+Making new friends from around the world.
 Wanting to learn and grow and improve.
 Hoping to make someone smile or think or join in the adventure. **Keeping the kid in me alive and thriving.** There are so many aspects to this hobby that continue to motivate and inspire me.

 And as someone who works in a creative industry, it’s so awesome to have an outlet where I don’t have a boss, client or budget dictating what I can and cannot do. **It’s just me, my toys, and my imagination.**